 Acquiring more inventory

-Updating old equipment or furniture
+Updating old equipment or buying new equipment

-Hiring consultants to update your branding, marketing operations, training, or something else
+Hiring consultants to update your branding, marketing, operations, training, or something else

 Opening additional locations